What is Capacity?

 Regardless of size, all end-users of electricity are ultimately responsible for the payment of capacity.
 Your monthly capacity charge can account for 20-30% of your supply cost (roughly 10-15% of your monthly electric spend).
 The effective capacity rate for standard commercial and industrial companies can vary from $0.0075 /kWh to $0.03 /kWh.
 If your facility’s average annual usage is 5,000,000 kWh (417,000 kWh monthly) then your monthly capacity cost could range from $3,000 – $12,000 (depending on time of use pattern).

-Clearly, capacity is an integral piece of your overall cost-reduction puzzle and one that can be managed more effectively.
+Clearly, capacity is an integral piece of your overall cost-reduction puzzle and one that can be managed more effectively with efficient capacity planning and a capacity planning strategy that aligns with your business.
 Commercial and industrial companies should be aware of these costs and understand that they have options when it comes to handling their capacity cost in the retail market.

 It is now more imperative than ever that buyers are comparing prices “apples to apples”.
 The days of the simple fixed rate have evolved.
 It is critical to ensure that your contract includes all intended components of the rate, and our energy consultants take great lengths to highlight these rate components.